-name varchar() problem name (primary key) description text high level description of the problem code text user description of the problem code features text keys for accessing problem characteristics featurevals text values for problem characteristics
+name varchar() problem name (primary key) description text high level description of the problem code text user description of the problem code features text keys for accessing problem characteristics featurevals text values for problem characteristics name varchar() method name (primary key) description text high level description of the method features text keys for accessing method characteristics featurevals text values for method characteristics measures text performance measures to use in method evaluation ion

 Note that the code field is used for descriptive purposes only.
 Users may enter a description of the code, a path to the code source, or even the code itself in this field, but MyPYTHIA does not use it in the analysis process.
+The list of features and their values are the essential structures required in the analysis of the benchmark population.
+Methods :